farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 If there's no red card, roll `2d6`, and select the lowest number.

-The result of this roll tells us what is going to be the initial `position` the PCs will find themselves in when starting their next mission.
+The result of this roll tells us what is going to be the initial `risk` the PCs will find themselves in when starting their next mission.

-- On a `1-3`, the PCs start in a `desperate` position.
+- On a `1-3`, the PCs start in a `high risk` situation.
-- On a `4-5`, the PCs start in a `risky` position.
+- On a `4-5`, the PCs start in a `moderate risk` situation.
-- On a `6`, the PCs start in a `controlled` position.
+- On a `6`, the PCs start in a `low risk` situation.
-- On a `66`, the PCs start in a `controlled` position, and gain some additional benefit.
+- On a `66`, the PCs start in a `low risk` situation, and gain some additional benefit.

 The GM introduces the mission to the PCs, and they decide how they will approach the situation.

-Once they've decided on a strategy, the GM cuts to the first scene of the mission using the result of the mission roll to describe the PCs current position.
+Once they've decided on a strategy, the GM cuts to the first scene of the mission using the result of the mission roll to describe the PCs current risk level.

 Once the mission is over, the PCs go back to their H.Q., and the loop starts anew.